vashin1/SyncedUI/README.md

 Download DPSMate here https://github.com/Geigerkind/DPSMate/releases and add what modes you want and enable like any other addon.
 (Currently using b95)

 **How can I resize frames when pfUI is unlocked?**
-Hold shift and hover over the frame you wish to modify and then mouse wheel up to increase scale, and down to decrease scale
+Hold shift and hover over the frame you wish to modify and then mouse wheel up to increase scale, and down to decrease scale.

 **How can I move my Raid frames and keep them interlocked?**
-Hold shift and select a raid frame in the middle and drag, the entire frames will interlock to it's new location
+Hold shift and select a raid frame in the middle and drag, the entire frames will interlock to it's new location.

 **How can I make my own profile?**
-Enter pfUI config and create a new profile, rename it and modify how you like then make sure to save it after.
+Enter pfUI config and create a new profile, rename it and modify to your taste & save.
 This is handy to have if you have a healer and DPS toon.

 ## Credits